ooboqoo/ooboqoo.github.io/ng2/api/dom.md

 Here we have a ref "inputRef", we use ref to access input element.

-`invokeElementMethod` will call the `focus` method the the input nativeElement which should be:
+`invokeElementMethod` will call the `focus` method in the input nativeElement which should be:
 `this.input.nativeElement.focus()`
 But the risk is on mobile it might have different method to focus on input, `invokeElementMethod` can safely help us to call the method.